-After the fourth \overline{CS} pulse, the slave triggers its internal reset.
+After the fourth $\overline{\text{CS}}$ pulse, the slave triggers its internal reset.
 SI is low on the first CS, high on the second, low on the third, high on the fourth.
 This provides a value of 5h, unlike random noise.
 Any activity on SCK during this time halts the sequence and a Reset is not generated.

 After a JEDEC hardware reset while the device is in Ultra-Deep Power-Down (UDPD) mode, the SRAM buffer resets to an undefined value.
-Hardware resets all volatile Status Registers, including the block protection bits, to their default values.
+Hardware resets all volatile status registers, including the block protection bits, to their default values.

 After a JEDEC hardware reset while the device is in any other mode than UDPD mode, the SRAM buffer keeps the values it had prior to Reset, with the following exception: If the reset sequence is initiated during an update of the SRAM buffer, the contents of the SRAM buffer may be corrupted.
-Hardware resets all volatile Status Registers, including the block protection bits, reset to their default values.
+Hardware resets all volatile status registers, including the block protection bits, reset to their default values.

-All non-volatile Status Registers keep the value they had prior to reset, with the following exception: If the reset sequence is initiated during a write to a non-volatile Status Register, the value of that register may be corrupted.
+All non-volatile status registers keep the value they had prior to reset, with the following exception: If the reset sequence is initiated during a write to a non-volatile status register, the value of that register may be corrupted.

-The device reverts to standard SPI mode after JEDEC hardware reset.
-Figure 22 below shows the timing for the JEDEC hardware reset operation.
+The device always reverts to standard SPI mode after JEDEC hardware reset.
+Figure 23 illustrates the timing for the JEDEC hardware reset operation.

-Figure 22.
+Figure 23.
 JEDEC Standard Hardware Reset

-5.13 Chip Select Restrictions
+4.13 Chip Select Restrictions